RoamGuru Roam Guru

 The Story: During my first Oxford spring, I stayed in a college room through University Rooms.
 It cost £65 a night, the bed was narrower than my shoulders, and I had to be out by 10 AM so they could prepare for conferences.
 I also had breakfast in a 14th-century hall under a hammerbeam ceiling, and I could walk to the Turf Tavern in four minutes.
 Worth it.

-Budget (Under £100): YHA Oxford on Botley Road is clean, modern, and ten minutes' walk from everything.
+Budget (Under £100): YHA Oxford, 2a Botley Road, OX2 0AB (+44 845 371 9725).
+Clean, modern, ten minutes' walk from everything.
+Dorms from £22, private rooms from £60.
 The Missing Bean on Turl Street has better coffee than most hotels serve.
 If you're here in March or early April, check universityrooms.com—you can sleep in actual college rooms, use the same staircases Tolkien climbed, and pretend you're late for a tutorial on Anglo-Saxon verse.
+Rooms typically £55-85, breakfast included.

 The Meadow That Time Forgot